irfanstract/cb1ts/CONTRIBUTING.md

 #### avoid re-indenting existing files merely to enforce newly-established stylistic guide

-avoid re-indenting existing files merely to enforce minor stylistic rules - eg the new 2-spaces-only convention.
+avoid re-indenting existing files merely to enforce the new 2-spaces-only convention or any other minor stylistic rules.

-doing so may be seen as *lack of appreciation*

-#### on new files, indentations should be 2 spaces (char `0x20`, *SPACE*)
+#### on *totally-new* source files, indentations should be 2 spaces (char `0x20`, *SPACE*)

-ideal indentation is 2 spaces (char `0x20`, *SPACE*):
+for *new source files totally written from scratch* ideal indentation is 2 spaces (char `0x20`, *SPACE*):
 ```javascript
 for (const item of items )